 Whether you’re a plumber, finance nut or about to unleash the world’s trendiest app, if you start out your business with the wrong partner, things are likely to go bottom-up.

 There’s no set formula for the ‘perfect’ business partner: in fact, they don’t actually exist.
-There is only someone who is the right fit for the needs of your business, and who is also able to gel with your personality ups and down in order to meet whatever goals it calls for.
-Walter White, Breaking Bad’s infamous chemistry teacher come meth cook pursues a number of business partnerships when looking to get his narcotics venture off the ground, but unfortunately makes spades of key mistakes that only work to damage its future.
+There is only someone who is the right fit for the needs of your business and who is also able to gel with your personal ups and downs in order to meet whatever goals it calls for.
+Walter White, Breaking Bad’s infamous chemistry teacher come meth cook pursues a number of business partnerships when looking to get his narcotics venture off the ground.
+Unfortunately, he makes spades of key mistakes that only work to damage its future.

-Though Walt ultimately fails in winning his brand the longevity he’d have liked, we can learn some invaluable lessons from his lapses in judgement, and be careful not to repeat some of his poorer choices in finding the perfect partner.
+Though Walt ultimately fails in winning his brand the longevity he’d have liked, we can learn some invaluable lessons from his lapses in judgement.
+Through this, we can be careful not to repeat some of his poorer choices in finding the perfect partner.
 Breaking Bad might make for riveting television, but it’s also an unlikely lesson in successful entrepreneurship.

 Exercising monopoly over Albuquerque’s South Valley, Mexican drug kingpin Tuco Salamanca was an obvious early partnership choice for Walter when kicking off his meth-cooking career.

-It’s true that Tuco had connections Walter needed to win a client base at such an early stage, but he was erratic and unpredictable, and worked without structure.
+It’s true that Tuco had connections Walter needed to win a client base at such an early stage.
+However, he was erratic and unpredictable and worked without structure.
 He also beat Jesse Pinkman, Walt’s right-hand man, brutally after a botched initial deal.

-Whilst Walt ultimately succeeds in winning Tuco’s respect and hard-balls him into paying his debts, you never want to forge or run a partnership based on fear, or work with someone who exercises control over others in the same way.
-You also don’t want to get mixed up with someone who rushes into decisions or acts too much on impulse: we see Tuco beat one of his own staff, No-Doze, to death for speaking out of turn.
+Whilst Walt ultimately succeeds in winning Tuco’s respect and hard-balls him into paying his debts, you never want to forge or run a partnership based on fear.
+You also never should work with someone who exercises control over others in the same way.
+Don’t get mixed up with someone who rushes into decisions or acts too much on impulse.
+We see Tuco beat one of his own staff, No-Doze, to death for speaking out of turn.

-The problem here, aside from frequent attempts at murder and evident lack of trust, is that both parties rushed into deals without properly coming up with strategy, or working to build a relationship before formerly going into business.
-Jesse barged into the initial deal, guns blazing, and acted irrationally when it didn’t go to plan.
+The problem here, aside from frequent attempts at murder and evident lack of trust, is that both parties rushed into deals without properly coming up with strategy.
+They also didn’t work to build a relationship before formerly going into business.
+Jesse barged into the initial deal, guns blazing and acted irrationally when it didn’t go to plan.
 From here, both parties continued to retaliate against each other until Tuco is eventually shot by the authorities.
-Find someone who is level-headed, measured, and prepared to take it slow where more research and time is required.
+Find someone with a level head and takes it slow when more research and time is required.

 Quite simply, Gustavo ‘Gus’ Fring had too many fingers in too many pies to ever really share Walt’s vision on an even keel.
 The proprietor of a nation-wide, successful fried chicken chain, drug kingpin and public booster for the local DEA office, the balance of power is almost always in Gus’ favour in all of his dealings with Walt.

-Sure, initially things looked peachy: Gus essentially hired Walter to produce his product in state-of-the art facilities, with protection from concerned parties, offering him a handsome salary.
-But this is not a partnership, it’s Walt compromising his autonomy to accept an attractive offer.
+Sure, initially things looked peachy.
+Gus essentially hired Walter to produce his product in state-of-the-art facilities, with protection from concerned parties, offering him a handsome salary.
+But this is not a partnership.
+It’s Walt compromising his autonomy to accept an attractive offer.
 This creates an uneven power division that, in the end, causes irreparable strain between the two.
-Walt’s initial vision of being able to create his product and control its distribution is put tragically on hold as he’s forced to work beneath Gus and deal with all sorts of politics, including the near-loss of Jesse as his main accomplice.
-Your partner and you are equals, and need to share the same idea of what you’re working towards.
+Walt’s initial vision of being able to create his product and control its distribution is put tragically on hold as he’s forced to work beneath Gus and deal with all sorts of politics.
+This includes the near-loss of Jesse as his main accomplice.
+Your partner and you are equals and need to share the same idea of what you’re working towards.
 Otherwise, as we’ve seen, there’s too much risk of division when the venture tries to take flight.

 The founders of HouseTrip might have been able to pull it off but going into business with your spouse is always a gamble.
 How can you be sure to make decisions without emotion, or be able to strike a good work/life balance once you head home together from the office?
 Just because they’re your soulmate, doesn’t mean they’re your perfect business match.